inka000/ProPU/README.md

     * a sigma value near 0
     * the highest k value possible

 PUs are cut according to minimum and maximum sizes defined in options.
 Then, based on a normalization (z-scores) of criteria values and p-value calculation, criteria are defined as significant or not with a threshold of 0.05.
 It is whether z-scores are negative of positive that defined if a PU can be considered as good.
 PUs with significantly too high sigma or too low PI and k are left.
+PI values prevail on the selection of significant PUs as it assesses spliting quality quantifying the PUs independence based on contacts probabilities.
+Sigma and k values provide complementary information but a PU without a significant PI will not be kept, even if sigma or k were significant.
+To choose best PUs among significant ones, ProPU searches for PUs with all three significant criteria first, then with two, and then with only PI values.
+Best PUs do not overlap on each other.
+However, ProPU suggests other PUs that could be interesting to study as it is hard to well defined protein units.

 At the end, two .txt files are created :
 * <chain>_<name>2.txt : which contains all significant PUs